dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 That also means that a redirecting *factory* constructor cannot redirect to a generative constructor of an `enum`, and therefore no factory constructor of an `enum` declaration can be `const`, because a `const` factory constructor must redirect to a generative constructor._

+It's a **compile-time error** if the enum declaration contains a static or instance member declaration with the name `values`, or if the superclass or any superinterface of the enum declaration has an interface member named `values`. _A `values` static constant member will be provided for the class, this restriction ensures that there is no conflict with that declaration._

 ## Semantics